Nina Simone: Critical reputation

+Health

 Simone was diagnosed with bipolar disorder in the late 1980s.
 She was known for her temper and outbursts of aggression.

+Singer-songwriter Janis Ian, a one-time friend of Simone's, related in her autobiography Society's Child: My Autobiography (2008) an incident in which Simone forced a shoe store cashier at gunpoint to take back a pair of sandals she had already worn, and another in which Simone ripped a payphone from its wall when Ian refused to pay royalties for Simone having recorded one of her songs.

 In 1985, Simone fired a gun at a record company executive, whom she accused of stealing royalties.
-Simone said she "tried to kill him" but "missed".
-In 1995 while living in France, she shot and wounded her neighbor's son with an air gun after the boy's laughter disturbed her concentration and she perceived his response to her complaints as racial insults; she was sentenced to eight months in jail, which was suspended pending a psychiatric evaluation and treatment.
+Simone said she had been trying to kill him but missed.
+In 1995, while living in France, she shot and wounded her neighbor's son with an air gun after his laughter disturbed her concentration and she perceived his response to her complaints as racial insults.
+She was sentenced to eight months in jail, which was suspended pending a psychiatric evaluation and treatment.

 According to a biographer, Simone took medication from the mid-1960s onward, although this was supposedly only known to a small group of intimates.
-After her death the medication was confirmed as the anti-psychotic Trilafon, which Simone's friends and caretakers sometimes surreptitiously mixed into her food when she refused to follow her treatment plan.
-This fact was kept out of public view until 2004 when a biography, Break Down and Let It All Out, written by Sylvia Hampton and David Nathan (of her UK fan club), was published posthumously.
-Singer-songwriter Janis Ian, a one-time friend of Simone's, related in her own autobiography, Society's Child: My Autobiography, two instances to illustrate Simone's volatility: one incident in which she forced a shoe store cashier at gunpoint to take back a pair of sandals she'd already worn; and another in which Simone demanded a royalty payment from Ian herself as an exchange for having recorded one of Ian's songs, and then ripped a pay telephone out of its wall when she was refused.
+After her death, the medication was confirmed as the anti-psychotic Trilafon (perphenazine), which Simone's friends and caretakers sometimes illegally mixed into her food without her knowledge when she refused to follow her treatment plan.
+This fact kept from the public until 2004 when a biography, Break Down and Let It All Out, written by Sylvia Hampton and David Nathan of her UK fan club, was published posthumously.